-Remember the case where the snowboarder almost lost his gold medal in the Olympics under the suspicion he had marijuana in his system?
-It was alleged that he had smoked a joint with some friends sometime within 48 hours to the time he competed.
-He allegedly explained that he was in the room but did not consume any.
-It is scientifically said that you can get it in your system through external exposure.
-There were also variations in the proven amount in his system.
-In the end, the snowboarder was allowed by the IOC to keep his gold medal due to insufficient findings.
+Do you remember several years ago about the case where the snowboarder almost lost his gold medal in the Olympics because he was under suspicion that he had smoked marijuana during the competition?
+It was alleged that he had smoked a joint with some friends sometime within 48 hours of the time he competed in his event.
+He allegedly explained that he was in the room while others smoked and he might have had a contact high but did not consume any marijuana directly.
+The fact is that marijuana can, indeed, get into your system through external exposure by inhaling it from a surrounding area (secondhand smoke).
+There were also variations in the actual amount of this drug in his system.
+In the end, the snowboarder was allowed by the IOC (International Olympic Committee) to keep his gold medal due to insufficient evidence.

 The funny thing is that marijuana has been scientifically proven to actually hinder athletic performance in sports, not enhance it.
 The same effects do not happen to everyone and marijuana has been shown to assist in health related issues as well as being beneficial for concentration and relaxation.
 The chances that it helped the snowboarder win his race are close to zero since marijuana is definitely not a PED (performance enhancing drug).
 If anything, ingesting this drug would have made him less agile, slower to respond physically to the quick movements needed for the detailed orientation required throughout the snowboard course.
 He would have had a “lagging” feeling and maybe an uncomfortable paranoia, if anything.
 Most competitors will not use this type of drug as an enhancement and especially not before a chance to compete in such an esteemed competition like the Olympics.